 - Garden of Villandry palace – Centre.
 One of the most beautiful palace gardens in Europe.
 Developed since 1906, includes earlier Renaissance gardens.

 - Museum of Fine Arts of Lyon – Rhône-Alpes.
 One of the most important art museums in Europe, located in the rebuilt abbey of Dames de Saint-Pierre.
-Very rich collection of European paintings from 14th to 20th century, including many works of world importance.
+Very rich collection of European paintings from the 14th to 20th century, including many works of world importance.
 Great collection of antiquities.

 - Musée du Louvre – Île-de-France.
 One of the largest museums in the world with more than 35,000 objects exhibited.
 Many works are among the most important artworks in the world.
 Located in a palace, which was started as a castle in the late 12th century.
 Gradually extended and now it is one of the largest palaces in the world.